-Shares held: 1,000 Born: March 1969
+Shares held: 1.000 Born: March 1969

-women's apparel department of Ikebukuro Marui before being transferred to an IT systems division in my second year.
+Joining the Company in 1991, I was placed in the women's apparel department of Ikebukuro Marui before being transferred to an IT systems division in my second year.
 At age 35, I took part in the development of the systems that would be used to launch the EPOS card.
 This undertaking entailed revising our prior frameworks while developing new frameworks to accommodate the needs of Visa and of card shopping revolving payment transactions.
 It was a challenging project, but we overcame these challenges as a team, and the sense of accomplishment was great.
-Many people say that I am very meticulous, despite the image of people with
+Many people say that I am very meticulous, despite the image of people with B-type blood in Japan.
+I take this as a compliment.
+Looking forward, I aim to accelerate our digitization efforts and deliver frameworks that contribute to customer satisfaction